microsoft/fluentui/packages/tsx-editor/README.md

 `TsxEditor` is like `EditorWrapper`, but without the example container, error bar, or read-only fallback.
 Instead of rendering the example itself, it takes in an `onTransformFinished` callback to pass the example component up to the parent for rendering.

-Cautions for this option:
+Notes for this option:

-- **Delay load** the `TsxEditor` component to prevent Monaco from being pulled into your main bundle.
+- You should **delay load** the `TsxEditor` component to prevent Monaco from being pulled into your main bundle.
+  - `TsxEditor` isn't included in `@uifabric/tsx-editor/lib/index` due to importing Monaco.
+It should be imported from `@uifabric/tsx-editor/lib/TsxEditor` instead.
 - When rendering the example component, be sure to wrap it in an error boundary; otherwise **runtime errors in the example will crash the page**.
 (One option is using `EditorErrorBoundary`, which also handles displaying transform errors.)

 TODO: add usage example